 I was born in Melbourne, Australia and worked there in advertising and marketing, both as a writer-based Creative Director and a Direct Marketing and Fundraising specialist.
 I have worked on multiple projects for World Vision, ChildFund, the Salvation Army, the Australian Conservation Foundation and Guide Dogs, amongst others.
 I also spent six years working in Asia developing a start-up Ad Agency, to the point where it went global.
 My experience covers TV, radio, press and social media.

 In 2007 I met my wonderful Kiwi husband and now call New Zealand home.
-I have twin sons, who I adore, who are due to start University in 2017 and a motley crew of rescue pets including dogs, cats and chooks.
+I have twin sons, who are at University and a motley crew of rescue pets including dogs, cats and chooks.

 I am passionate about altruism, philanthropy, philosophy, humanism, science, film and literature.
-I also write prose and poetry – some of which has been translated into French and Spanish online and some has been published in international journals, but most of which is pretty mediocre.
+I also write prose and poetry – some of which has been translated into French and Spanish online and some has been published in international journals.

 I am the National Coordinator of Training.
 My role is to support staff in the organisation with their education, through development, coordination and facilitation of our core training.